Jack Iscaro

-Jack Iscaro (born 4 August 1997) is an American rugby union player who currently plays for in Major League Rugby (MLR).
-His preferred position is prop.
+Jack Iscaro (born 4 August 1997) is an American rugby union player who currently plays for Top 14 club Stade Français and for the United States men's national team.
+His preferred position is loosehead prop.

 Early career

-Born in Germany, Iscaro grew up in Olney, Maryland, part of the greater DC metro area.
+Born in Germany, Iscaro grew up in Olney, Maryland, part of the Washington DC metro area.
 He attended the University of California, Berkeley where he won two Championships in 2018 and 2019.

-Professional career
+Club career

 After leaving university, Iscaro signed for Glasgow Warriors on a training contract.
 He signed for Old Glory DC ahead of the 2020 Major League Rugby season, although didn't debut until the 2021 season due to injury.
-He has remained with the side since.
+Iscaro was a stalwart for Old Glory DC since his MLR debut in 2021, starting 56 of his 76 appearances.
+As well as being a regular first-choice loosehead prop for the USA Eagles, the scrummager was a 4x All-MLR selection and was named in the All-MLR First XV twice, in 2023 and 2025.